Melbourne-Based Knee Pain Doctor

 As experts in assisting foot and leg concerns, Foot & Leg Pain Clinics understand knee function and how other parts of the body affect it.
 Fundamentally, knee pain is about function, which is directly related to foot and ankle function.
 Only when the function is improved can doctors assist pain and only when foot and ankle function is addressed can knee function be significantly improved.
 Whilst foot and ankle function is not always the cause of knee pain and injury, addressing foot and ankle function can significantly improve pain through changing weight bearing forces that impact the joint, and so will act as preventative care for the future.
 This is why long term solutions for knee pain and concerns are often hard to come by, as the whole body is often not assessed or addressed.

-Our knee pain doctors and specialists have assisted thousands of people in Melbourne and across Australia with pain, arthritis and knee injury treatments.
+Our knee pain doctors have assisted thousands of people in Melbourne and across Australia with knee pain, arthritis and knee injury treatments.
 By keeping up-to-date with the very latest medically research and treatments, we’ve been able to help ease pain, increase mobility repair and regenerate joints and soft tissue and assist many to avoid surgery and medications.
-Utilising cellular therapies such as Platelet Rich Plasma (PRP) and Prolotherapy used in conjunction with other treatment options, and a holistic approach, allows us to effectively assist with a knee pain, injury or degenerative concerns, like arthritis, better than ever before.
+Utilising Prolotherapy and other natural injection therapies helpful in assisting tissue proliferation and healing in conjunction with other treatment options to reduce the stresses and forces placed through the knee with movement, improve individual biomechanics and musculoskeletal function, and strengthen and condition surrounding and supporting structures and tissues, we’re able to effectively assist knee pain, injury or degenerative concerns, like arthritis, better than ever before.

 If you’ve been searching for a knee pain doctor in Melbourne, call for an appointment with one of our experienced sports & musculoskeletal podiatrists today.